anushka4318/cafe/README.md

 The "Peak Performance" Windows: June, April, and October emerge as the strategic high-points for the brand, with each month contributing 12.5% to the total annual revenue.
 During these peak windows, our "Wellness Heroes" (Salads, Sandwiches, and Smoothies) see their highest velocity, confirming that our core product-market fit is strongest during these transition seasons.

 Troughs and Contraction Periods: February and May represent the lowest engagement periods, with revenue concentration dipping to just 3.24%.
 These "trough" months identify a critical business opportunity: the need for seasonal promotions or "limited-time offers" to bridge the gap and maintain cash flow during off-peak times.

+Strategic Adjustments & System Guardrails
+In any real-world operation, data is rarely perfect.
+To ensure the integrity of the business simulation and provide a reliable roadmap for growth, I applied specific logical guardrails to account for system inconsistencies:

+Financial Reconciliation (Revenue Recovery): For the 463 records where a transaction occurred but no "Total Sales" was recorded, I manually calculated the values using the Quantity × Price Per Unit logic.
+This adjustment was essential to capture the true $80,347.50 revenue footprint of the business.

+Contextual Imputation (Seasonal Continuity): Where specific monthly data points were missing or inconsistent, I utilized historical performance averages from adjacent peak months (June and October) to maintain a continuous trend analysis, ensuring the "Seasonal Velocity" report remained accurate.

+Data Integrity Filtering (The 3% Rule): Approximately 3% of the date and quantity entries contained non-sensical or "corrupted" values (e.g., negative quantities or future dates).
+To prevent these from skewing our Average Order Value (AOV), these outliers were excluded to ensure the findings represent realistic customer behavior.

+Attribute Standardization: "Not Noted" or "Unknown" entries in the Location and Payment columns were treated as a distinct category rather than deleted.
+This allows the business to measure the "Visibility Gap" as an operational metric rather than hiding it as a data error.